hilton/hilton.github.com/blog/_posts/2015-02-25-zero-code-delusion.md

 It’s ironic that although zero-code is a marketing delusion, the search for zero-code leads to opportunities for non-programmers to do software development.
 Whether the idea will actually catch on is another story, but that wouldn’t be a bad thing.

-\* My mother always told me that I should have trained to be something useful, such as a plumber.
+\* My mother always tells me that I should have trained to be something useful, such as a plumber.